-The following image provides a visual representation of the camera assembly installation procedure.
+The following image indicates the location of the camera and provides a visual representation of the installation procedure.

 - 1. Slide the camera assembly on the middle frame, and align the screw holes on the camera assembly with the screw holes on the middle frame. - 2.
 Replace the two screws (M3x5) to secure the camera assembly to the middle frame. - 3.
 Route the camera cable through the routing guides on the display-assembly base. - 4.
 Connect the camera cable to the system board.